ScilifelabDataCentre/DbShare/README.md

 - Delete a view.
 - Clone a view.
 - Download the view data as a CSV file.
-- Fetch the view data in CSV or JSON format.
+- Fetch the rows of the view in CSV or JSON format.

 ## Indexes

 - Indexes optimize certain queries involving a given table.
+- Indexes can be used to ensure that row values are unique in the table.
 - Create an index.
 - View the schema of an index.
 - Delete an index.